 All partnership interests are protected from creditors in an FLP.
-So for children, spouses, grandchildren, etc., because they don’t control the business, creditors are unable to go after that money without the general partner’s consent.
+Creditors are unable to go after that money without the general partner’s consent.
+That means children, grandchildren and spouses are safe because they don’t control the business.
 In this way, the LP’s interests and assets are protected.
 This freedom also makes estate planning easy.

 Disadvantages of Family Limited Partnerships

 Despite all of those advantages, there are a few risks and setbacks when it comes to FLPs.

 Because limited partners don’t play a role in day-to-day management, the general partner is legally liable for any business lawsuits and creditor claims.
 Although creditors cannot go after LPs, the business itself is fair game, and the FLP is susceptible to creditors.

 Capital Gains Tax

 Although the tax savings are great with an FLP, there is also the risk of capital gains tax liability.
 If the FLP shares appreciate, children could be taxed on that profit, depending on the circumstances.
 It’s best to talk to a tax attorney and review the terms of your FLP before gifting any shares.